My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

-It’s not a fierce and ugly competition where the business owner is overwhelmed and hundreds are apply.
+It’s not a fierce and ugly competition where the business owner is overwhelmed and hundreds have applied.
 It’s a safe place for building that new career.

 If you are looking at other VA programs, ask about how they help you get that first client.
 You do NOT need to pay a VA coach 6k to be matched with clients. #sorrynotsorry

 SIDE NOTE: If you’re not quite ready for paying clients, then volunteer for a friend who has a business, a local business, or your beloved nonprofit.
-One of my favorite places to start is with Pinterest because most business owners don’t have the capacity to learn it and are NOT utilizing the power of Pinterest.
+One of my favorite places to start is blogging and email marketing.